arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-6.md

 |-------------------|--------------------------|
 | `Leaf (v, count)` | `count +1`               |

-Also notice that, again, the whole signature of `index`, so its type,! changed.
+Also notice that, again, the whole signature of `index`, so its type!, changed.
 And this immediately sets off alarms bells for the type system.
 That, ideed, signals that the node branch fails to compile.
 Of course!